KDE/kube/docs/setting-up-dev-env.md

 `$KUBE_INSTALL_PREFIX/lib/qml/`.

 ## Docker
+Building kube in a docker containers ensures reproducability and decouples the development environment from the host system (so upgrading your host system doesn't break all your builds).
+To avoid having to develop inside the container directly, source, build and install directories reside on the host system.

 - Go to the `docker` directory
 - In the `run.sh` script, set the SOURCEDIR, BUILDDIR and INSTALLDIR variables to an existing path containing respectively the source, build and installation directory of kube.
-The build and installation directory can be empty at first.
+The build and installation directory should be empty at first, for the source directory you may use an existing directory containing the necessary source directories.
 - Run the `./build.sh` script
 - Run the `./run.sh` script
+- If you don't have the sources available yet, run the `~/initrepositories.sh` script
+- To configure the build directories, for each repository:
+    - `mkdir /build/$REPO && cd /build/$REPO`
-- In the now opened container shell, run `cmake -DCMAKE_INSTALL_PREFIX=/install /src`
+    - `cmake -DCMAKE_INSTALL_PREFIX=/install /src/$REPO`
-- Run `make install`
+    - `make && make install`
+- You can now edit the sources outside the container, and build and run kube inside the container.